Darin0v0/Walpaper_Changer_Api/README.md

 # WalpaperChangerApi

-Wallpaper Changer C#  and API for windows
+Wallpaper Changer C#  and API for windows and linux (gnome/kde/xfce/i3/sway)